tvogelbacher/spy-safe-places/README.md

 Next, create a branch for your solution.
 Name it something descriptive, e.g. "sarahs-python-solution."
 Work in this branch and commit your changes as normal.

-When you are ready to submit a solution, open a Pull Request from your branch to the master branch of this repository.
+When you are ready to submit a solution, open a Pull Request from your branch to the `contributions` branch of this repository.
 When you open the pull request, you should see if your tests pass or not.
 Be sure to give the pull request a meaningful title, and write a thorough description so your submissions are easier to review!

 <img src="pr.png" width="750px" alt="Click to open a pull request"/>